DPotoyan/Chem324/_build/Lec9-Chem324.md

 ### Dirac notation

 Here, anticipating their immense usefulenss,  we introduce Dirac notation for vectors and functions.
-At this point let us just get used to this new and fancy looking notation:
+At this point let us just get used to this new and fancy looking notation.

 |                 Dirac notation for vectors:                  |                 Dirac notation for functions                 |
 | :----------------------------------------------------------: | :----------------------------------------------------------: |